 ***This Review Contains Spoilers***

-I Wanna Hold Your Hand marked the directorial debut of Robert Zemeckis with much of the film’s cast being reunited the following year in the comically less successful 1941 despite also being written by Zemeckis and Bob Gale; I’ve always thought Zemeckis is a much better director than Spielberg.
+I Wanna Hold Your Hand marked the directorial debut of Robert Zemeckis.
+Like in Zemeckis’ Forrest Gump years later, I Wanna Hold Your Hand combines fiction surrounding a historical event.
+Much of the film’s cast being reunited the following year in the comically less successful 1941 (directed by Steven Spielberg) despite also being written by Zemeckis and Bob Gale.
+I’ve always considered Zemeckis to be a much better director than Spielberg.